Graph Neural Networks over the Air for Decentralized Tasks in Wireless Networks: AirGNNs without CSI

+where $\eta_t$ is the step-size.
+The update in \eqref{eq:AirgradientUpdate} takes the effects of channel impairments into account, i.e., it updates the parameters $\ccalA_t$ with a stochastic gradient $\nabla_\ccalA \ccalL(\mathcal{R}_t,\bbS,\ccalA_t | \bbh_t, \bbn_t)$ w.r.t. the randomness of the CSI $\bbh_t$, the Gaussian noise $\bbn_t$, as well as the data subset $\ccalR_t$.
+Algorithm \ref{alg:trainingProcedurewithoutCSI} summarizes the above training procedure.

-AirGNN incorporates communication channel impairments into the training procedure, where each node relies on faded and noisy information from its neighbors [cf. \eqref{eq:channel}].
-This matches the fading and noise distributions encountered in the decentralized implementation at the inference phase and renders the trained parameters more robust to transmission perturbations during testing; hence, yielding an improved performance and a robust transference for decentralized tasks.
-However, it remains unclear if this training procedure converges and what solution it searches for.
-In the next section, we conduct the convergence analysis and interpret the convergent solution.
+We see that \eqref{eq:AirObjective}-\eqref{eq:AirgradientUpdate} incorporate random channel impairments directly into the training procedure, where each node relies on faded and noisy information from its neighbors [cf. \eqref{eq:communicationChannel1}].
+This matches the distributions of channel fading and Gaussian noise encountered in the decentralized implementation at the inference phase, and renders the trained parameters more robust to communication perturbations.
+The latter improves the performance of AirGNNs without requiring any channel state information for signal transmission.